 Teacher moderator: Mrs. Payne (firstname.lastname@example.org) and Ms. Garcia (email@example.com)

-Open to students in Kindergarten through 8th grade; there are two sessions during the school year which typically meet on Mondays after school.
+Open to students in Kindergarten through 8th grade; there are two sessions during the school year which meet after school once a week.
 Learning the game of chess assists students in developing social skills, memory, spatial skills, numerical abilities, verbal aptitude, creative thinking, problem solving and reasoning skills.

 Moderator: Silver Knights Chess Company (https://www.silverknightschess.com)